MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

     - **PaymentService.cs**: This class handles payment processing using third-party payment gateways.
 It contains hard-coded secrets for Stripe and Square payment providers.
     - **EmailService.cs**: This class manages email notifications using the Mailgun email service.
 It contains a hard-coded Mailgun API key and SMTP credentials.

-> **NOTE**: Hard-coded secrets are included for training purposes only.
-In a real-world application, secrets should never be hard-coded in source code.
+> **NOTE**: Hard-coded secrets are included in the application for training purposes only.
+In a real-world application, secrets should never be hard-coded.

 ### Configure environment variables and run the application